zookz/cordova-plugin-health/README.md

 - while Google Fit calculates basal and active calories automatically, HealthKit needs an explicit input
 - when querying for activities, Google Fit is able to determine some activities automatically, while HealthKit only relies on the input of the user or of some external app
 - when querying for activities, calories and distance are also provided in HealthKit (units are kcal and metres) and never in Google Fit
+- nutrition.vitamin_a is given in micrograms in HealthKit and International Unit in Google Fit.
+As the conversion is not simple, it's not done automatically.

 ### queryAggregated()